Scottish Social Services Workforce Data

 Here is what we've been working on recently:

-3) Integration – Mike Docherty attends the National Workforce Planners Forum made up of representatives from NHS Scotland, Scottish Government and the SSSC.
+5) Integration – Mike Docherty attends a sub-group of the National Workforce Planning Forum made up of representatives from NHS Scotland, Scottish Government and the SSSC.
 The aim of the forum is to facilitate and support the integration of health and social care workforce planning.

-Part 3 of the plan covering Scottish primary care will be published in early 2018.
+Part 3 of the plan covering Scottish primary care was published in April 2018 (available at: https://beta.gov.scot/publications/national-health-social-care-workforce-plan-part-3-improving-workforce).